 Choosing Microsoft Azure for your cloud infrastructure has numerous advantages.
-In fact, despite the fact that other cloud providers are growing quickly as well, Microsoft’s own offering has some unique advantages and benefits that can take your infrastructure from middle-of-the-road to competitive-advantage.
+Microsoft’s cloud offering has some unique advantages and benefits that can take your infrastructure from middle-of-the-pack to competitive advantage.
+This is true despite the fact that other cloud providers are growing quickly as well.
 Why?
-Because Azure is fine-tuned out of the box for Windows applications and services, meaning that the migration path to Azure is a lot smoother (and optimized) than it is when considering other clouds.
+Because Azure is fine-tuned out of the box for Windows applications and services.
+This means that the migration path to Azure is a lot smoother (and optimized) than it is when considering other clouds.

-However, many organizations just like yours are making the move, but then find themselves with quite a few questions especially when it comes to some basic how-tos, such as ensuring that the infrastructure is set up as efficiently as possible.
-Of course, some general best-practices, tools, tips, and tricks exist that you can use to help in this endeavor.
-Our team is here to help get you started down the right path.
+However, many organizations are making the move only to find themselves with more questions than answers.
+To help, there are some general best practices, tools, tips, and tricks that can help.
+Connectria is also here to help get you started down the right path.

-In order to take advantage of many of the high-level features and leverage the full potential of Azure, you should definitely consider installing PowerShell.
-This is completely free to download; just grab the PowerShell cmdlets at the Microsoft website and then install the desired components.
+To take advantage of the full potential of Azure, you should start by leveraging PowerShell.
+This is completely free to download.
+All you need to do is grab the PowerShell cmdlets at the Microsoft website and then install the desired components.
 PowerShell is also updated every month so you can be sure that the publisher is keeping the software secure and functioning properly over time.

 Deallocate Unused Resources

-Cut your costs by ensuring that you stop/deallocate the VMs (Virtual Machine) that aren’t currently in use.
-However, in order to be sure that you aren’t incurring charges for VMs that you aren’t using, you should use the Shutdown button in the web management portal as opposed to the Stop-AzureVM cmdlet.
+Cut costs by deallocating the virtual machine (VMs) that aren’t currently in use.
+You should use the Shutdown button in the web management portal as opposed to the Stop-AzureVM cmdlet.
+This will help ensure that you aren’t incurring charges for VMs that you aren’t using.
 Why?
 Because if the VM using the operating system is simply shut down, it doesn’t deallocate the VM in the Azure fabric.

 Quickly Connect to Windows & Linux VMs

 For Linux VMs, click the “Connect” button on the “Virtual Machine” blade in the Azure Portal and copy the command.
-Then paste the command into BASH or anywhere that supports SSH and you will then be prompted your username and password to log into your new Virtual Machine.
+Then paste the command into BASH or anywhere that supports SSH.
+Your username and password will be requested to log into your new VM.

 Load Test In Advance of New Initiatives